Paretofilm/moodsync-app/MCP_ERROR_REPORT.md

 **Solution:** Update workflow to use Node 20

+## Issue 4: Incorrect Pipeline Deploy Command

+**MCP Involved:** amplify-pipeline-mcp

+**Problem:** The pipeline MCP generated workflow with `npx ampx pipeline-deploy` which is incorrect

+**Error Details:**
+- The workflow tried to use `npx ampx pipeline-deploy` which doesn't exist
+- Should trigger AWS Amplify build instead using AWS CLI

+**Root Cause:** Pipeline MCP generated incorrect deployment command

+**Solution:** Use `aws amplify start-job` to trigger Amplify builds

 ## Recommendations:
 1. Code generator should run `npm install` to generate a valid package-lock.json
 2. Pipeline MCP could check if initial deployment is complete before setup